Three Gorges: Geological evolution

 Due to the lithological conditions of its different regions, the valleys of the Three Gorges are narrow in some areas and broad in others.
 Most narrow valleys occur in regions where there is limestone, which is relatively hard and resists erosion.
 However, water can flow along deep vertical fractures, eroding underneath.
 As the limestone bed is gradually undercut, parts of it fall into the river along vertical fractures, forming precipitous cliffs.
 When the river flows through areas of softer sandstone and shale, which have less resistance to erosion, the erosive effect is increased, carving wide valleys.

 There are different theories on how the Three Gorges were formed, but geographers and geologists have generally reached a consensus, believing mountain folding in the east of Sichuan Province and the west of Hubei Province, including the Wu Mountains (巫山), were the outcome of the Yanshanian movement (燕山運動) around 70 million years ago.
 The gorges run from southwest to northeast, then turn, and from west to east, with terrain lowering gradually from south to north.
 The western and eastern parts of the area, between the southern mountains and Bashan Mountain (巴山), in the north, are comparatively lower; and in the past, the river flowed to the east through the region.
 As the crust of the locality continued to rise, the river's erosion intensified, and the Three Gorges were carved.

 Scenic grandeur

 The natural beauty of the Three Gorges along the Yangtze River has been appreciated for hundreds of years.
-In the Northern Wei (北魏) dynasty, Li Daoyuan (酈道元) described them in his work, Commentary on the Water Classic (水經注).
+In the Northern Wei (北魏) dynasty (386–534 AD), Li Daoyuan (酈道元) described them in his work, Commentary on the Water Classic (水經注).

 There are seamless mountains on both sides of the Three Gorges stretching more than 200 miles.
 The overlapping rocks make up layers of barriers that shield against sky and sunshine so that the sun can only be seen at noon and the moon will merely show at midnight.
 In summers, water rises to lofty mountains, making all boats floating along or against the river get blocked.
 Suppose an empire has an urgent decree to issue from Baidi, it will reach Jiangling at sunset of the day.
 The distance between them is about 373 miles, and neither a galloping horse nor a flight can run faster than a boat.